d0tTino/docs-/docs/ai-research/context-windows-appendix.md

 # Appendix: Context Windows Field Guide

-This appendix provides supporting material for the **Context Windows Field Guide**.
+This appendix provides supporting material for the [Context Windows Field Guide](context-windows-field-guide.md) and the [Context Windows Deep Dive](context-windows-deep-dive.md).

 ## A. Key formulas and capacity planner